 God's response to the people using pagan customs to worship him (as is done in Christmas) was swift.
 He did not accept Israel's worship through the golden calf even though Aaron the High Priest was involved.
 His anger was kindled toward the people to the point where he was ready to destroy them all (Exodus 32:4 - 5, 7, 10)!
 It took the personal intervention of Moses to save the people from being completely destroyed (verses 11 - 14).

-Customs used to worship false gods that are transferred to the true God are unacceptable since Scripture says God never compromises with paganism.
-For example, notice what the Apostle Paul says in 1Corinthians:
+Customs used to worship false gods that are transferred to the true God, like is done with Christmas and other holiday, are unacceptable since the Bible never compromises with paganism.
+This is exactly the point the apostle Paul was making in 1Corinthians 10.

-"Do I mean then that a sacrifice offered to an idol is anything, or that an idol is anything?
-No, but the sacrifices of pagans are offered to DEMONS, not to God, and I do not want you to be participants with demons.
+What then am I saying?
+That an idol is anything, or that which is sacrificed to an idol is anything?
+But that which the Gentiles sacrifice, they sacrifice to demons, and not to God; and I do not wish you to have fellowship with demons.